yiwan330445/rcc/docs/troubleshooting.md

 - are you behind proxy, firewall, VPN, endpoint security solutions, or any combination of those?
-- if you are, do you know, what brand are those products, and if they are provided by third party service providers, who are those third parties?
+- if you are, do you know, what brand are those products, and are they provided by third party service providers, and who are those third parties?
-- are all those services configured to allow access to essential network places so that they don't cause interference on cloud access (change request or response headers, filter out URL parameters, change request or response bodies, etc.)?
+- are all those services configured to allow access to essential network places so that they don't cause interference on cloud access (change request or response headers, filter out URL parameters, change request or response bodies, disallow DNS resolution, etc.)?
 - if those services require additional configuration in robot running machine, are those configurations in place in profiles used by rcc (service URLs, usernames and passwords, custom certificates, etc.)?